Robin Beck

-Robin Beck is an American singer.
+Robin Beck (born November 7, 1954) is an American rock singer.
 She topped the singles chart in the United Kingdom in 1988, and Austria, Germany, Norway, Netherlands and Switzerland in 1989, with her single "First Time", which had come to the public's attention via its use in a Coca-Cola commercial.
 Other well-known songs of hers are "Save Up All Your Tears", "In My Heart to Stay", "Tears in the Rain" and "Close to You".

 Also, "First Time" was successfully covered or sampled many times, the most recent was made by Sunblock in 2006, peaking at number nine on the UK Singles Chart.
 Beck also performed it with German pop star Helene Fischer.

 Career

 Prior to this achievement, she had spent time as a backing singer, supporting the efforts of Melissa Manchester, Chaka Khan, and Leo Sayer.
 She also sang on radio jingles for Jam Creative Productions, in particular "the ultimate one" for BBC Radio One in the UK.
 Her first album was released in 1979, and featured Irene Cara and Luther Vandross on backing vocals.
 Among the tracks was a slow, soulful cover of "Hello It's Me" that was originally recorded by Nazz and later by its songwriter Todd Rundgren.
 On the Billboard Dance Club Songs chart, the album's same-titled track "Sweet Talk" peaked at number 31, making it her only single to chart in the U.S., thus, she was a one-hit wonder there.
 However, her debut album's songs failed to achieve commercial success in the United Kingdom, although it later spawned "Save Up All Your Tears" which hit the Top 10 in Germany.
 After this, Beck contributed backing vocals to Cher's "If I Could Turn Back Time", and another version of Cher's song "Save Up all Your Tears", both of which had radio success world wide.

 Her major hit coincided with a unique chart confluence; after waiting thirty-five years for the first instance of three consecutive female vocalists at the top of the UK Singles Chart, she completed the second such occurrence in under a year.
 The first sequence was Belinda Carlisle, Tiffany and Kylie Minogue in 1988; the second threesome consisted of Whitney Houston, Enya and Beck.
 She has qualified as a one-hit wonder in the UK, as "First Time" is her only single to reach their chart.
 This is not the case in Germany, where "Save Up All Your Tears" reached number 10, and she had at least three other chart singles.
 The German success of "First Time" won Beck a 1990 RSH Gold award, given annually by a German radio station since 1988 on the basis of major regional airplay success.
+Despite the song's charting success overall in Europe, it failed to chart in her home country in the US due to the lack of promotion from Mercury Records and Coca-Cola, both whom had business political differences, of wanting to promote either First Time or Save Up All Your Tears.